Adi Keissar: Ars Poetica

 Keissar found the typical Israeli poetry readings and spaces to be condescending and alien.
-In January 2013, she established poetry nights called Ars Poetica - which in Hebrew is a play on the latin phrase meaning "the art of poetry", whereas the word "Ars" also a commonly used racist epithet used towards Mizrahim.
+In January 2013, she established poetry nights called Ars Poetica – which in Hebrew is a play on the latin phrase meaning "the art of poetry", whereas the word "Ars" also a commonly used racist epithet used towards Mizrahim.
 Keissar wanted to reclaim the word, and make it into a source of pride.
 Her original intention was to hold a single event, but it was so successful, that it became a monthly popular event.

 Keissar claims that the Israeli literature canon is Ashkenazi-Western-masculine, and that feminine and Mizrahi art is marginalized and excluded from the consensus.
 Ars Poetica, therefore, creates a space for the marginalized to express themselves and their art publicly.
 Ars Poetica, according to Keissar, is a platform for social and political discourse on gender, social identity, and Israel's ethnic rift, which are generally absent from poetry meets, and from Israeli culture as a whole.
 The evenings are intentionally Mizrahi - including Mizrahi music, belly dancing, spoken word, and a newly formed sub-culture of Mizrahi poets, some of whom have become well-known and won national awards, such as Roy Hasan, Tehila Hakimi, Mati Shemoelof, and others.
 According to some culture critics, Ars Poetica has given rise to a new art stream that has shaken the world of poetry, literature and culture in Israel.
-Ha'aretz culture section has called Keissar the most influential poet working in Israel today.
+Haaretz culture section has called Keissar the most influential poet working in Israel today.